arslan38/blink-detection/README.md

 # Blink Detection Project with OpenCV and dlib

 This repository contains a solution for blinking detection with landmark detection on OpenCV and dlib.
-I uploaded a .rar file because the size of the Landmark module is nearly 100MB.
-The total size of the project is 150MB.

 <img src="https://i.hizliresim.com/Fjq2fE.png" data-canonical-src="https://i.hizliresim.com/Fjq2fE.png" width="300" height="300" />

 #### Important Note: You should run it as adminastrator.
 Because communication between python and c # is provided by blinktext.txt file.
 And if you don't run as adminastrator, program cannot change text file and you will get error.

-#### Important Note 2: If you want to work with python code without GUI you can just use BlinkDetection.py.
+#### Important Note 2: This branch contains only python code.
+If you want to access all project you should check main branch.

 ---